-The 9 Irrefutable Benefits of Cholesterol in the Diethealthy fats
+The 9 Irrefutable Benefits of Cholesterol in the DietUpdated: June 03, 2017healthy fats

-It was gratifying to see Time magazine recently set the record straight and admit it was wrong by finally pronouncing on its cover what some of us have known for many years: that saturated fats like butter containing natural cholesterol are in fact beneficial to health and not the dietary demons they’ve been portrayed for the past 5+ decades.
+It was gratifying to see Time magazine set the record straight and admit it was wrong by finally pronouncing on its cover what’s been known for many years.
+Saturated fats like butter and liver containing natural cholesterol are in fact beneficial to health.
+They are far from the dietary demons they’ve been portrayed for the past 5+ decades.

 While it was great to see butter and the benefits of cholesterol finally get their day in the sun, don’t expect to see the lowfat/nonfat dairy and butter substitutes disappear overnight from the dairy aisle at your local supermarket.
 Changing the thought process of several generations duped into thinking saturated fat and cholesterol are bad takes years if not a decade or more.